beccannlittle/BaseGame/README.md

 ## View game locally
 1. Open the folder containing the code within Visual Studio Code.
-1. Open the `index.html` file.
+1. Click the `index.html` file.
-1. Click "Go Live" at the bottom.
+1. Click "Go Live" at the bottom of the Visual Studio Code window.
 1. Your game should now appear in your browser.

 ## Submission Instructions